Join our newsletter

 EO

 Right.
-Because the Guggenheim was temporarily above the Prada store on Broadway.
+The Guggenheim used to be stationed above the Prada store on Broadway in Soho.

 MG